adambhere/oss-review-toolkit/docs/GettingStarted.md

 * Subversion
 * Yarn 1.3.2

+  Note that the OSS toolkit expects specific versions of both Yarn and NPM.
+Installing the latest may not guarantee and error-free run, so please use the command-line switches `--ignore-versions` (Yarn) and `--allow-dynamic-versions` (NPM) -- see also *Analyzer* help and *Scanner* help (after [installing ORT](#download-&-install-ort), change to its directory and run, for example, ./analyzer/build/install/analyzer/bin/analyzer --help). [curating](#curating-the-metadata)

 ## 2. Download & Install ORT

-In future we will provide binaries of the ORT tools, but currently you have to build the tools on your own.
+In the future, we will provide binaries of the ORT tools, but currently you have to build the tools on your own.
 First download the source code from GitHub:

 ```bash